-Check the quarterly class schedule for the exact dates.
+Check the academic calendar at lowercolumbia.edu/ calendar/academic.php for exact dates.
 When the college cancels a class, a full refund is made.
 Fees other than tuition and incidental fees are not refunded.
-Special refund policies apply to Continuing Education classes; details are available in the quarterly LCC Class Schedule.
+Special refund policies apply to Continuing Education classes.